 Davis & Elkins College named Dean Johnson as its next men’s soccer coach, officially announcing the hire on January 28,2020.
-The 2020 soccer season will be his first at the helm for D&E.
+The 2020 soccer season was his first at the helm for D&E.

 “Firstly, I want to share my appreciation to the department of athletics at Davis & Elkins College for showing their faith in me and selecting me as the next head men’s soccer coach,” Johnson said.
 “It’s an honor to lead a program with such a storied tradition and building a culture that can compete with any in the country!”

 Johnson overhauled the Northeast Texas program upon his arrival, bringing in 68 new players in three classes from across the world, 21 of which went on to become All-Region and All-American selections.
 He aided the women’s team to just its second 10-win season in school history, while pushing the men’s squad to 19 shutout victories in 2018-19.

 “Dean is a candidate who has rebuilt a couple of under-resourced programs into academic and athletic success, through his tenacious international recruiting efforts and establishing strong US youth relationships,” Davis & Elkins College director of athletics Jamie Joss said.
 “Coupling our program resources, outstanding soccer facility and alumni support along with his energy, confidence, enthusiasm and tireless effort to make our program better in every aspect sets him up for a quick pathway to success at D&E. Dean holds his teams to the highest standards in the classroom, on the pitch and in student life, which are cornerstones of our athletic mission statement.
 We expect to see a huge progression in our program’s success in the MEC next year and you could sense how magnetic his personality was in his interaction with the team during his campus interview and we are seeing swells of positive enthusiasm from the team in sharing Coach Johnson’s appointment.”